-7. In the Your Outgoing Mail Server field, enter the name of your ISP outgoing (SMTP) mail server (such as mail.myISP.com).
+- 7. In the Sender field, enter the email sender's name. - 8.
+In the Your Outgoing Mail Server field, enter the name of your ISP outgoing (SMTP) mail server (such as mail.myISP.com).

 You might be able to find this information in the configuration window of your email program.
 If you leave this field blank, log and alert messages are not sent.